JRMurr/JRMurr.github.io/data/blog/exposing-a-rust-library-to-node-with-napirs.md

 }
 ```

 One thing you will notice is that we needed to mark the function as `unsafe` since we take in `&mut self` in an `async` function.
 The issue is rust can not enforce its borrow checker rules across the boundary with node.
-In sync code this is not an issue since node is single threaded.
-However, in async contexts another async task could mutate the Execution struct while a different task using that struct is suspended.
+In sync code, this is not an issue since node is single-threaded.
+However, in async contexts, another async task could mutate the Execution struct while a different task using that struct is suspended.

-We can then test it like so
+We can then test it like this

 ```javascript
 test('async function', async (t) => {